rdcosta2-boop/IS-477-Project/workflow_automation_guide.md

 `bash run_all.sh`

 ## **IMPORTANT**
-If it's the first time running the workflow, the checksum will be inaccurate, so once you run it, copy the string that is found by navigating to **data/checkums/merged_df.sha** and paste it as value for `trusted_checksum` in the `config` parameter in the snakefile.
+If it's the first time running the workflow, the checksum might possibly be inaccurate (check by going to **data/checksums/regression_test_result.txt**), so once you run it, copy the string that is found by navigating to **data/checkums/merged_df.sha** and paste it as value for `trusted_checksum` in the `config` parameter in the snakefile.

 Then, run the workflow again by typing `snakemake --cores all`.

 Check the regression result by going to **data/checksums/regression_test_result.txt**, where it should say "`The calculated checksum (...) matches Trusted checksum (...)`", which confirms that the data has not been altered.

 # <u> Additional Information </u>